 1. Joint Liability Group (JLG)

-This is usually an informal group that consists of 4-10 individuals who try to seek loans against mutual guarantee from banks.
+This is usually an informal group that consists of 4-10 individuals who try to seek loans against mutual guarantees from banks.
 These loans are usually taken for agricultural purposes or associated activities.
 Farmers, rural workers, and tenants generally fall into this category of borrowers.
 Each individual in a Joint Liability Group is equally responsible for the loan repayment in a timely manner.
 This institution does not require any financial administration, as it is simple in nature

-2. Self Help Group (SHG)
+2. Self-Help Group (SHG)

-The NABARD SHG linkage programme is important in this regard, as many Self Help Groups are able to borrow money from banks if they are able to present a track record of regular repayments of their borrowers.
+The NABARD SHG linkage program is important in this regard, as many Self Help Groups are able to borrow money from banks if they are able to present a track record of regular repayments of their borrowers.

 Brief Procedure to be Followed for Set-Up Micro Finance Business